 Technical Provisions

-For Tier 4 only: Within 180 days of NOA issuance, the Discharger shall submit a Standard Operating Procedures Manual (SOP Manual) for activities that generate, treat, store, or dispose of winery waste.
-The manual shall contain written standard procedures for the winery and land discharge areas to allow for consistent and efficient operations designed to minimize the potential for groundwater degradation.

-For Tiers 3 and 4: Within 180 days of NOA issuance, the Discharger shall submit a Spill Prevention and Emergency Response Plan that describes onsite design features and operation and maintenance activities used to prevent the accidental release of process water.
-The plan shall also describe spill response and mitigation measures used to minimize the potential environmental impact.

-The Discharger shall implement the following BPTC measures:
+For existing facilities: Within 90 days of NOA issuance, the Discharger shall complete facility upgrades to ensure facility and treatment infrastructure are capable of complying with the sampling and monitoring requirements of the MRP.
+Monitoring as required in the MRP shall commence once upgrades are complete.

+Tiers 2, 3, and 4: Dischargers with existing facilities shall implement the following BPTC measures within the noted compliance timeframes.
+Dischargers with new or expanding facilities shall implement the following BPTC measures at the onset of facility operations; the compliance timeframes are not applicable unless specifically authorized by the regional water board.

 Good housekeeping – Within 90 days of NOA issuance, implement good housekeeping practices, such as employing dry sweeping instead of wet rinses for cleaning facility surfaces, using water conservation devices such as auto-shutoff nozzles, directing pomace and similar waste to a solids collection system instead of down process water drains, and initiating an employee education program on best practices.

-Source control – Within 90 days of NOA issuance, isolate water softener regeneration brine, boiler blowdown, and other similar high strength salinity waste and properly dispose of offsite instead of to the process water system.
+Source control – Within 90 days of NOA issuance, isolate water softener regeneration brine and properly dispose of offsite instead of to the process water system.

 Solids management – Within 180 days of NOA issuance, implement solids management practices to screen, filter, or otherwise minimize the amount of process solids discharged to the process water systems.

-Sodium substitution – Within 180 days of NOA issuance, replace sodium-based chemicals with potassium-based or other non-sodium-based chemicals.
+Sodium substitution – Within 180 days of NOA issuance, replace sodium-based chemicals with potassium-based or other non-sodium-based chemicals as practicable.

 Chemical reduction – Within 180 days of NOA issuance, implement reasonable measures to minimize chemical use, such as recovering and reusing chemical solutions.

-If required to prepare a Salt Control Plan (defined in the General Specifications, Fixed Dissolved Solids section of this General Order), the Discharger shall submit the plan within 1 year of exceeding the FDS threshold or of receiving a regional water board notice to prepare a plan.
-The Salt Control Plan shall be prepared by or under the supervision of a California Registered Civil Engineer.
-The proposed changes shall be completed within 1 year of a complete Salt Control Plan being accepted by the regional water board.
-The finished work shall be described in the next regularly scheduled Annual Report.
+Tiers 3 and 4: Within 180 days of NOA issuance, the Discharger shall prepare a Spill Prevention and Emergency Response Plan that describes onsite design features and operation and maintenance activities used to prevent the accidental release of process water.
+The plan shall also describe spill response and mitigation measures used to minimize the potential environmental impact.
+The Discharger shall have trained staff onsite familiar with the plan and its implementation.
+The plan shall be maintained onsite and made available upon request by the regional water board.

+Tiers 2, 3, and 4: Within 2 years of NOA issuance, a Discharger operating an existing SDS shall have completed the necessary system changes to comply with the daily discharge flow limit stated in the Effluent Limitations section.

-Within 3 years of NOA issuance, a Discharger operating an existing commingled domestic wastewater and process water treatment system shall have either:
+Within 3 years of NOA issuance, a Discharger operating an existing commingled domestic wastewater and process water treatment system shall have completed one of the following:

-Obtained a separate, appropriate permit to regulate the commingled wastewater.
-The Discharger shall notify the regional water board that regulation of the commingled wastewater has been transferred from this General Order to another permit by submitting an NOI and a copy of the permit within 30 days of the transfer.
+Obtained separate coverage from the regional water board or the local agency if accepted by the regional water board to regulate the commingled wastewater.

 Modified the system to manage the process water separately so that it is no longer commingled with domestic wastewater.
 The resulting process water-only system will continue to be regulated under this General Order.
 At least 120 days prior to changing the existing commingled system, the Discharger shall submit a written plan to the regional water board describing the planned changes.
 The Discharger shall describe the completed changes in the next regularly scheduled Annual Report.